MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/create-display-dialog-box.md

 >[!IMPORTANT]
 >The dialog box must not be triggered spontaneously.
 It must be an immediate result of a user action.

-## Display a dialog box from your visual
+## Design a dialog box for your visual

 To configure a dialog box, you need to add three components to your code: